juvern/personal_website/now.md

 * Life admin - Fixing doors, calling the plumber, washing the dishes, and doing the laundry
 * Random - Embracing new experiences.
 In the last six weeks, I have played a football match for the first time and attended a screenwriting workshop for inspiration.

-Big questions I’m working on answering
+Big life questions I’m working on
-* What next - AI, software engineering, PhD, international development, economics, policy, book.
-The list is endless
+* What next - AI, software engineering, PhD, international development, economics, policy, writing?
 * Where next - Continue living in London, moving to Malaysia, splitting our time
 * Family - Do we, do we not, when do we?